What are the benefits of the DA-Notice system?

 - They are ex-officio posts.
-The Chairman, for mainly historical reasons, is the Permanent Under Secretary of the Ministry of Defence.
+The Chairman, for mainly historical reasons, was until 2015 the Permanent Under Secretary of the Ministry of Defence.
+However, as a result of the Independent Review of the Defence Advisory Notice System and the Defence Press and Broadcasting Advisory Committee in May 2015 the Chairmanship was handed over to the Director General Security Policy of the Ministry of Defence.
 His/her deputy covers Ministry of Defence interests, in particular Special Forces and Defence Intelligence.
 The Cabinet Office representative covers the security interlligence coordination issues.
 The Home Office representative covers Security Service and legislative matters, and the Foreign and Commonwealth Office representative covers Secret Intelligence Service and Government Communications Headquarters matters.

-How are the sixteen media members of the DPBAC chosen?
+How are the fifteen media members of the DPBAC chosen?

-- They are nominated by the various media organisations, namely BBC, ITV, ITN, Sky TV, Periodical Publishers Association (2), Newspaper Publishers Association (3), Newspaper Society (2), Press Association, the Scottish Daily Newspaper Society, the Society of Editors, the (Book) Publishers' Association and Google.
+- They are nominated by the various media organisations, namely BBC, ITV, ITN, Sky TV, Periodical Publishers Association (2), Newspaper Publishers Association (3), Newspaper Society (2), Press Association, the Scottish Daily Newspaper Society, the Society of Editors and the (Book) Publishers' Association.
 The media members choose their own chairman who is also DPBAC Vice-Chairman.